 You have a little less than 2 minutes per question.
-This time needs to be split into reading, finding the answer in your open book materials and then answering the question.
-Owing to the vast syllabus, candidates spend a lot of time browsing through a mound of carry-in materials.
+This time needs to be split into reading, finding the answer in your bare acts and then answering the question.
+Owing to the vast syllabus, candidates spent a lot of time browsing through a mound of carry-in materials/bare acts.
 By the time they finish attempting about 30 questions, they get tired and start slowing down.
 By the end of the exam, several students are unable to attempt more than 70-80% of the questions.

 Faulty exam-taking strategy

 Failure rates also increase because of faulty strategies for attempting exams.
 For example, candidates often attempt the questions in a sequence.
 Paper-setters know this, and they jumble up the questions across different subjects, so that you take more time to find the answers.

 Another mistake people make is to resort to guess work when they don’t know the answer.
 Some take calculated risks when they are in doubt.

 This is a grave mistake, because you are at the liberty of carrying your bare acts to the exam!
 You should always verify your answer as a best practice, during the exam.
 That is the only guaranteed way to pass.

 There are several other exam-taking and preparation mistakes that candidates make, which we address in the course.